Medications for Addiction Treatment

 What Are Medications for Addiction Treatment?

 The medications used for addiction treatment are also sometimes referred to as “medication-assisted treatment,” or MAT.2 However, the use of these medications to treat opioid use disorders and alcohol use disorders has become such a key component of modern addiction treatment that the term “assisted” is really no longer appropriate.
-Studies have shown that using medications to treat opioid use disorder has superior outcomes than no treatment, as well as in comparison to other forms of treatment that do not involve medications.4 The use of medications for opioid use disorders is now considered to be the clinical standard of care.4
+Studies have shown that using medications to treat opioid use disorder has superior outcomes to no treatment, as well as in comparison to other forms of treatment that do not involve medications.4 The use of medications for opioid use disorders is now considered to be the clinical standard of care.4

-At this time, there are no FDA-approved medications to treat other types of addiction, including addictions to methamphetamine, cocaine, and marijuana; however, researchers continue to work on developing new medications for these debilitating disorders.3
+At this time, there are no FDA-approved medications to treat other types of addiction, including addictions to methamphetamine, cocaine, and marijuana.
+However, researchers continue to work on developing new medications for these debilitating disorders.3

 Types of Medications Used for Drug and Alcohol Addiction Treatment

 Acamprosate, also known as Campral, is an FDA-approved medication for the treatment of alcohol use disorder (AUD).5 Acamprosate comes in tablet form and is usually taken 3 times per day.6 Acamprosate does not treat alcohol withdrawal symptoms, but it can help reduce symptoms associated with protracted abstinence, such as insomnia, anxiety, and restlessness.
-By reducing these symptoms, it can help promote abstinence as part of an ongoing treatment plan.7 Acamprosate is usually given to people who have been through detox from alcohol and have been abstinent for 5 days.5
+By reducing these symptoms, it can help to promote abstinence as part of an ongoing treatment plan.7 Acamprosate is usually given to people who have been through detox from alcohol and have been abstinent for 5 days.5

 Acamprosate acts by correcting the imbalance of the glutamatergic and GABAergic systems that are affected by chronic alcohol use.6 Acamprosate does have some side effects that are typically mild, the most common being diarrhea (which may persist), but these also can include headaches, insomnia, changes in sex drive, weakness, anxiety, nausea, stomach cramps, and, in very rare cases, suicidal thoughts.5 Overall, however, this drug is considered safe, with no potential for abuse and virtually no risk of overdose.5

-Buprenorphine is an FDA-approved medication for the treatment of opioid use disorders that comes in multiple forms, such as sublingual film and tablets, injectables, and implants.8 Buprenorphine is also known by the brand names Subutex and Suboxone.
+Buprenorphine is an FDA-approved medication for the treatment of opioid use disorder that comes in multiple forms, such as sublingual film and tablets, injectables, and implants.8 Buprenorphine is also known by the brand names Subutex and Suboxone.
 It acts upon the opioid receptors in the body as a partial agonist and helps to manage withdrawal symptoms, cravings, and the risk of overdose.8 Buprenorphine is available from doctors who have received special training in prescribing it.8

 Disulfiram has been FDA-approved since 1951 to treat alcohol use disorder.9 Disulfiram is marketed as Antabuse and comes in tablet form.
-Disulfiram acts as a deterrent due to the way in which it reacts chemically if a person ingests alcohol while on it, causing a severe reaction of flushing, nausea, confusion, chest pain, and rapid breathing, among other symptoms.9 Knowledge of this reaction to alcohol while drinking is thought to increase a person’s motivation to abstain from drinking.9 There have been cases of life-threatening or even fatal reactions to using alcohol while on disulfiram but, given the screening and assessment of individuals today, these adverse events are rare.9
+Disulfiram acts as a deterrent due to the way in which it reacts chemically if a person ingests alcohol while on it, causing a severe reaction of flushing, nausea, confusion, chest pain, and rapid breathing, among other symptoms.9 Knowledge of this reaction to alcohol while drinking is thought to increase a person’s motivation to abstain.9 There have been cases of life-threatening or even fatal reactions to using alcohol while on disulfiram but, given the screening and assessment of individuals today, these adverse events are rare.9

 Methadone is another FDA-approved medication that can treat opioid use disorder.10 Methadone is a full opioid agonist that can eliminate or reduce withdrawal symptoms, as well as cravings for opioids.10 Methadone is dispensed as a liquid, powder, or disk.10

-Unlike buprenorphine, methadone is only available at certain licensed treatment programs and acute inpatient hospital settings, and its use is closely regulated.10 At first, people must visit the treatment site daily to be given their dose of methadone.
+Unlike buprenorphine, methadone is only available at certain licensed treatment programs and in acute inpatient hospital settings, and its use is closely regulated.10 At first, people must visit the treatment site daily to be given their dose of methadone.
 As an individual shows progress in the treatment program, they may be allowed to take home doses of methadone to use in between visits.10 Part of the reason for the close monitoring is that methadone can be diverted and used, and supervised administration ensures patient compliance and safety.10

 Common methadone side effects can include constipation, sweating, dizziness, sedation, nausea, and vomiting.4

-Naltrexone blocks the effects of opioids so that if a person uses opioids while taking it, they will not feel any of the usual sensations of euphoria from opioids.
+Naltrexone blocks the effects of opioids so that if a person uses opioids while taking it, they will not feel any of the usual sensations of euphoria.
 It therefore has no abuse potential and can be prescribed by any physician.12 It can result in decreased opioid cravings, as well as dulling cravings for and the effects of alcohol.4, 12 Naltrexone side effects can include nausea, injection site reactions/pain, dizziness, abdominal pain, insomnia, hepatic enzyme abnormalities, nasopharyngitis, and drowsiness.4.

 Medications for Addiction Treatment: What Are the Benefits?